What is the video art track?

 A more complete list of rules and requirements for each contest can be found HERE.

-All submissions must be me made in AVC format.
+All submissions must be made in AVC format.

 The Music Video Exposition (AKA Expo)

-As usual, our open contest.
-Expo participants may submit as many entries as they like, and this can include videos that have premiered elsewhere/been in other contests.
+Our open contest expo participants may submit as many entries as they like.
+This can include videos that have premiered elsewhere/been in other contests.

 This is your traditional video contest judged by a panel of crew from The Video Art Track and Anime Weekend Atlanta.
 Our goal has always been to exhibit as many videos as possible from a wide array of genres and styles.